muraschal/lnhunt/README.md

 ---

-### Notes on LNURL Return Transaction
+### Notes on LNURL Withdrawal Reward

-- The final LNURL is shown as a QR code and direct link as soon as all questions are solved.
+- The final LNURL-withdraw is shown as a QR code and direct link as soon as all questions are solved.
+- The LNURL is configured in the `LNBITS_LNURL` environment variable.
 - The participant's name should be entered in the comment field of the wallet.
+- Players receive sats as a reward for completing all questions.
-- After successful payment, the success URL redirects to `/thnx`.
+- After successful withdrawal, the success URL redirects to `/thnx`.

 ---